tyleryouk/00os-origin/00reaper/00OS-commands/cycle-status.md

   - Implementation Plan: `implementation-plan.md`

 ## Quick Status Summary
-- **Current Focus**: Begin Cycle 2 - Documentation and Standards Alignment
+- **Current Focus**: All documentation files for Cycle 2 have been updated and simplified
-- **Next Action**: Read user request and roadmap for documentation alignment
+- **Next Action**: Review and update any supporting materials if needed
 - **Blockers**: None
-- **Last Completed**: Cycle 1 complete, workflow files reset
+- **Last Completed**: Step 4 (Make Changes to 00OS) — All documentation files updated for Cycle 2

 ## Current Cycle Progress
-- [▶] Step 1: Read User Request
+- [✅] Step 1: Read User Request
-- [ ] Step 2: Read Relevant Context
+- [✅] Step 2: Read Relevant Context
-- [ ] Step 3: Update Core Workflow Files
+- [✅] Step 3: Update Core Workflow Files
-- [ ] Step 4: Make Changes to 00OS
+- [✅] Step 4: Make Changes to 00OS
+  - [✅] command-standards-core.md updated
+  - [✅] tool-call-patterns.md updated
+  - [✅] 00OS-command-user-guide.md updated
+  - [✅] 00OS-command-development.md updated
-- [ ] Step 5: Update Supporting Materials
+- [▶] Step 5: Update Supporting Materials
 - [ ] Step 6: Reset Core Workflow Files & Sync Changes

 ## Notes on Current Focus
-Cycle 2 will align all documentation and standards with the simplified 3-step pattern and process-driven approach.
+All targeted documentation files have been revised to align with the 3-step pattern and simplification goals.
+Ready to review supporting materials and proceed to workflow reset if no further updates are needed.

 ## Recent Activities
 - Completed review of all documentation and supporting materials